All Episodes

 Nine lines of evidence?

-That's correct, so far, and research continuing to show even more.
+And the research continuing to show even more.

 So these are all, and you're right, these are lines of evidence from my research that all converge on showing the reality of near-death experiences and its consistent message of an afterlife.

-Do you want to rattle them off, or just discuss some of them?
+Do you want to rattle them off or just discuss some of them?

-Yeah, we'll rattle them off here.
+Yeah, we'll rattle them off here if it's taking too long.

 No, no.